rahulstech/javafx-routing/samples/basic-demo/ReadMe.md

 ./gradlew :samples:basic-demo:run
 ```

-Get your hands dirty with JFX Routing and witness the potential to create dynamic and engaging single-scene applications!
+Get your hands dirty with JavaFx-Routing and witness the potential to create dynamic and engaging single-scene applications!